- July 28, 2020

 With thousands of professionals laid off due to COVID-19, and many more finding their jobs at risk, self-directed learning (SDL) has never taken a front line placement like it has today.
-Many professionals may be reluctant to invest in conferences, networking, volunteering, or seminars for their professional development, but it was not until recently that a number of these professionals started taking a higher interest in their own learning out of the traditional context of workplace learning.
+Many professionals may be reluctant to invest in conferences, networking, volunteering, or seminars for their professional development, but it was not until recently that a number of these professionals started taking a higher interest in their own learning out of the traditional context of the workplace learning.

 When it comes to continuing education for professionals, many organizations narrow their focus to providing basic training to employees upon joining the organization in order for the employees to carry out their respective roles.
 However, a few organizations take a more active part in educating their employees to better prepare them for a higher position within their organization or simply by retaining them irrespective of career progression plans.

-While this may be the case with employers, some employees take it upon themselves to work harder in developing their skills either to remain in the company for a better position, or after acquiring the education and getting a great job experience, move out to a new company.
-Learning is increasingly the responsibility of the professionals (employed or furloughed) themselves and we are seeing these practices lately without strong control by the organisation.
+While this may be the case with employers, some employees take it upon themselves to work harder in developing their skills either to remain in the company for a better position or after acquiring the education and getting a great job experience, move out to a new company.
+Learning is increasingly the responsibility of the professionals (employed or furloughed) themselves and we are seeing these practices lately without strong control by the organization.

 Knows (1975) defined self-directed learning as ‘’process in which individuals take the initiative with or without the help of others, in diagnosing their learning needs, formulating learning goals, identifying resources for learning, choosing and implementing learning strategies and evaluating learning outcomes’’